FutureTPM/ROTed/README.md

 ### Fixing the Frequency on Intel Machines

-If you are getting an error when setting the frequencies and you are using an Intel machines, please go through these steps prior to opening an issue.
+If you are getting an error when setting a frequency and you are using an Intel machine, please go through these steps prior to opening an issue.
-A fair degree of caution should be taken when following these steps as the changes detailed will fundamentally alter how the CPU operates by setting a constant frequency.
+A fair degree of caution should be taken when following these steps, as the changes detailed will fundamentally alter how the CPU operates by setting a constant frequency.
 This may be undesireable if, for example, you are benchmarking on a laptop.
 Due to the multitude of configurations